xwb1989/xwb1989.github.io/_posts/2013-10-20-csc_notes_chapter_7_deadlocks.md

 ###Banker's Algorithm
 The resource-allocation-graph algorithm is not applicable to a resource- allocation system with multiple instances of each resource type.

+####Safety Algorithm

+1. Find an unfinished process that needs less than or equal to available;
+2. Add the held resource to the available for next process;
+3. Find next process;
+4. If no next process can be found all all processes finish, then the state is safe.

+Typically it's 2 steps:

+1. When a process requests resource, pretend to grant the resource and make the modify:

+        Available = Available - Request[i]
+        Allocation[i] = Allocation[i] + Request[i]
+        Need[i] = Need[i] - Request[i]

+2. Use _Safety Algorithm_ to determine the safety of the system.
+3. If it's safe, grant the request.
+4. Else cancel the request and restore the state

 ##Deadlock Detection
 >A deadlock exists in the system if and only if the wait-for graph contains a cycle.
 To detect deadlocks, the system needs to maintain the wait-for graph and periodically invoke an algorithm that searches for a cycle in the graph.
 An algorithm to detect a cycle in a graph requires an order of n2 operations, where n is the number of vertices in the graph.